Dungal

-Dungal of Bobbio (fl.
+Dungal (fl.
 811–828) was an Irish monk, teacher, astronomer, and poet.
 He was to live at Saint-Denis, Pavia, and Bobbio.

 He may be the same person as Hibernicus exul.

 Biography

 Dungal was born in Ireland sometime in the late 8th century.
 His origins within Ireland are unknown, but he may have spent his student years at the School of Bangor.
 At some point either side of 800 he left Ireland.
-By 811 he was living at the monastery of St. Denis, near Paris.
+By 811 he was living at the monastery of Saint-Denis, near Paris.
 A letter of Alcuin appears to identify him as a bishop.